Joe Louis Walker: Career

-He was born Louis Joseph Walker Jr. in San Francisco, United States.
+Walker was born Louis Joseph Walker Jr. in San Francisco, California, on December 25, 1949.
 He came from a musical family, amidst the early influences of T-Bone Walker, B.B.
 King, Meade Lux Lewis, Amos Milburn, and Pete Johnson.
 Walker first picked up the guitar at the age of eight, and became a known quantity within the Bay Area music scene by the age of 16.
 While publicly performing through his teens, he soaked up many influences (especially vocalists such as Wilson Pickett, James Brown, Bobby Womack and Otis Redding).
 In these early years, Walker played with John Lee Hooker, J.J.
 Malone, Buddy Miles, Otis Rush, Thelonious Monk, The Soul Stirrers, Willie Dixon, Charlie Musselwhite, Steve Miller, Nick Lowe, John Mayall, Earl Hooker, Muddy Waters, and Jimi Hendrix.
 By 1968, he had forged a friendship with Mike Bloomfield; they were roommates for many years until Bloomfield's untimely death.

 This event was the catalyst that placed Walker into a lifestyle change.
 He left the world of the blues and enrolled himself at San Francisco State University, achieving a degree in Music and English.
 Throughout this time, Walker was regularly performing with The Spiritual Corinthians Gospel Quartet.
 After a 1985 performance at the New Orleans Jazz & Heritage Festival, he was inspired to return to his blues roots whereupon he formed the "Bosstalkers" and signed to the HighTone label.
 Under the auspices of Bruce Bromberg and Dennis Walker, his debut album, Cold Is The Night was released in 1986.
-He began a worldwide touring schedule, delivering a four more releases in succession for HighTone (The Gift (1988), Blue Soul (1989), Live at Slims Vol 1 (1991), and Live at Slims Volume 2 (1992).
+He began a worldwide touring schedule, delivering a four more releases in succession for HighTone (The Gift (1988), Blue Soul (1989), Live at Slims Vol. 1 (1991), and Live at Slims Vol. 2 (1992).

 After the long partnership with HighTone, Walker was signed by Polygram to their Verve/Gitanes record label.
 His first of many Polygram releases ensued with Blues Survivor in 1993.
 This marked the beginning of an eclectic era that merged many of his gospel, jazz, soul, funk and rock influences with his trademark blues sensibilities.
 1993 also saw the release of B.B.
 King's Grammy Award-winning Blues Summit album, which featured a duet with Walker (a Walker original, "Everybody's Had the Blues").
 This was followed up by a live DVD release, featuring another duet with Walker (a rendition of "T-Bone Shuffle").